Adventurous tasting menu, amazing value. Leaves you full & impressed.

-"The 9 or 10-course tasting menu is overwhelmingly recommended as an exceptional value and a standout dining experience.
-Specific dishes like the seared scallops with English pea risotto and brown butter have also received praise."
+"The 9 or 10-course tasting menu is consistently highlighted as an exceptional value and a must-try.
+Specific dishes like seared scallops with English pea risotto and brown butter have also received praise."

 Important Note